 “This hidden site has been seized since July 4, 2017.
-A s a part of law enforcement operation by the Federal Bureau of Investigation, the Drug Enforcement Administration and European law enforcement agencies acting through Europol – In accordance with the law of European member states and obtained pursuant to a forfeiture order by the United States Attorney’s Office for the Eastern District of California and the US Department of Justice’s Computer Crime & Intellectual Property Section.”
+As part of law enforcement operation by the Federal Bureau of Investigation, the Drug Enforcement Administration and European law enforcement agencies acting through Europol – In accordance with the law of European member states and obtained pursuant to a forfeiture order by the United States Attorney’s Office for the Eastern District of California and the US Department of Justice’s Computer Crime & Intellectual Property Section.”

 Like AlphaBay, Hansa was also a popular dark web marketplace where vendors could sell illegal drugs, weapons, documents, malware and databases stolen from Internet giants.
-In fact, Hansa made news for being home to vendors selling database including Dropbox, MySpace, LinkedIn, Anti-Public Combo list and thousands of other high profile databases.
+In fact, Hansa made news for being home to vendors selling databases including Dropbox, MySpace, LinkedIn, Anti-Public Combo list and thousands of other high profile databases.

 Now, Hansa has also been seized by the feds and right now its domain is displaying a similar message to that of AplhaBay.
-The alert message on Hansa domain reveals that the Feds took control of the marketplace on June 20, 2017 and kept an eye on the activities of buyers and sellers for over a month.
+The alert message on the Hansa domain reveals that the Feds took control of the marketplace on June 20, 2017, and kept an eye on the activities of buyers and sellers for over a month.

 It can be expected that sooner or later Feds will bust those involved in buying and selling illegal goods.
 Here is a full preview of the alert message visitors can see on Hanse marketplace: